polwex/urbit-mobile-app-template/README.md

 ### Development

-The easiet way to do development is to run `expo start`, install the Expo Go app on your phone, and then follow the instructions to download the dev version of your app.
+The easiet way to do development is to run `expo start`, install the Expo Go app on your phone, and then follow the instructions to download and run the dev version of your app.
 The app should have hot reloading by default.

 ### Prepare for Release